AlfieRider/mixitup-creature-hunt/README.md

 ## How CreatureHunt.py works
 Each time a twitch-user hits the redeem in chat, MixItUp will run CreatureHunt.py, which does the following:
 1. Flee Check: currently, the code dictates a 20% chance that the creature will flee.
 On flee, the script outputs a flee message alongside the `SFX/flee.mp3` path, exiting immediately (i.e. no creature or shiny roll occurs on flee).
+2. Trap Check: currently, the code dictates a 20% chance that the redeemer will be "trapped".
+On trap, the script outputs a trapped indicator message alongside the `SFX/trap.mp3" path, exiting immediately (i.e. no other rolls).
-2. Shiny check: rolled post-flee check, independent of which creature ends up being chosen.
+3. Shiny check: rolled post-flee check, independent of which creature ends up being chosen.
-3. Creature selection: a random creature is selected from every entry in Creatures.JSON, each equally likely `P(chosen)=1/n`.
+4. Creature selection: a random creature is selected from every entry in Creatures.JSON, each equally likely `P(chosen)=1/n`.
-4. Output: builds a pair of outputs, consisting of the Message and SFX path.
+5. Output: builds a pair of outputs, consisting of the Message and SFX path.
 Using ShinyMessage\SFX if the shiny check succeeded (and if either are defined), falling back of regular message/sfx, and falling back further to a default "You have caught {name}" with no SFX path defined for said creature.
 This is then written to HuntResult.txt as two lines (message \n SFX path) rather than outputted to the console.
 The below explains this further.

 ## How shiny odds work.
 This section is currently pending; the exact numbers for ensuring a 1/4096 probability are being adjusted and finalised.